rubocop/ruby-style-guide/README.md

 * Avoid methods longer than 10 LOC (lines of code).
 Ideally, most methods will be shorter than 5 LOC.
 Empty lines do not contribute to the relevant LOC.
 * Avoid parameter lists longer than three or four parameters.
-* Use `def self.method` to define singleton methods.
-This makes the methods more resistant to refactoring changes.

-    ```Ruby
-    class TestClass
-      # bad
-      def TestClass.some_method
-        # body omitted
-      end

-      # good
-      def self.some_other_method
-        # body omitted
-      end

-      # Also possible and convenient when you
-      # have to define many singleton methods.
-      class << self
-        def first_method
-          # body omitted
-        end

-        def second_method_etc
-          # body omitted
-        end
-      end
-    end
-    ```

 * If you really have to, add "global" methods to Kernel and make them private.
 * Use class instance variables instead of global variables.